Feichtmeier/Feichtmeier/README.md

 ### Hello! 👋 🤘

-- I am a human using GitHub, a Software Developer :man_technologist:, Designer :man_artist: and [Hobby-Musician :guitar::singer:](https://deafdive.bandcamp.com/releases)
+- I am a human, a Software Developer 👨‍💻, Designer 👨‍🎨 and Hobby-Musician 🎸🧑‍🎤
 - 🔭 I’m currently working on creating an [Ubuntu Flutter Community](https://github.com/ubuntu-flutter-community) with an app-ecosystem [and the design language Yaru](https://ubuntu.github.io/yaru.dart/) for the Ubuntu Desktop, and ofc [MusicPod, the music, radio and podcast player](https://github.com/ubuntu-flutter-community/musicpod)
 - I have also bootstrapped the new [Ubuntu App Center](https://github.com/ubuntu/app-center), whichs developement is now led by Canonical
 - I am a proud member of the [Yaru-dojo](https://github.com/ubuntu/yaru), a group of people who make the Ubuntu Desktop look good
-- 🌱 At the moment I'm fanatically learning, loving, teaching and ejoying [Flutter](https://flutter.dev) and [Dart](https://dart.dev/) 🎯💙
+- 🎯 💙 At the moment I'm mostly writing my software with [Flutter](https://flutter.dev) and [Dart](https://dart.dev/)
+- I am also very experienced in Java
-- 🥤 Fav drinks are green & black tea :tea:, water :ice_cube:, ☕ coffee and beer :beer:
+- 🥤 Fav drinks are green & black tea 🍵, water 🧊, ☕ coffee and beer 🍺
-- 👨‍🍳 Fav foods are viatnamese 🍜, chinese 🥡, Japanese Ramen 🍜, italian 🍝👌, and german stuff :pretzel: but this varies heavily
+- 👨‍🍳 Fav foods are viatnamese 🍜, chinese 🥡, Japanese Ramen 🍜, italian 🍝👌, and german stuff 🥨 but this varies heavily
 - 🎧 [I love music, especially metal and rock](https://music.youtube.com/playlist?list=PLf1CsfF0Z_j0wlRdkLDVS6Ebw1t5wa-R-) 🤘
 - 🎮🖱️⌨️ When there is time left I play World of Warcraft (mainly all sorts of elves 🧝‍♂️ 🧝‍♀️) or make music 🤘